lavrovd/psd-reader/README.md

 - Fast and lightweight
 - No dependencies
-- Asynchronous decoding (no UI blocking)
+- Asynchronous and segment-based decoding (no UI-blocking)
 - Reads: Greyscale, Bitmap, Indexed, RGB, CMYK, DuoTone, Multi-channel and Lab
+- All color depths supported (1/8/16/32 bits)
 - Supports alpha channel, and transparency for indexed mode
-- All color depths supported (1 / 8 / 16 / 32 bits)
 - De-matte of images with alpha-channel (no "halo" problems)
 - Supports RLE compressed and uncompressed image data
 - By default, converts all formats to RGBA so it can be used directly with canvas